Change Leadership 101: Understanding the Basics

 - Conflict resolution

 For example, the Harvard Business Review explores an effective change leadership initiative created to improve the traditional interview process.
 The head of business development at a tech company noticed that standardized interview practices led to unreliable results.
-He proposed a solution where every candidate’s interview would be unique, so that people with diverse skills and backgrounds had an opportunity to demonstrate their individual value3.
+He proposed a change initiative and solution where every candidate’s interview would be unique, so that people with diverse skills and backgrounds had an opportunity to demonstrate their individual value 3.

 Why is Change Leadership Important?

 In addition to helping organizations institute new processes, technologies, and policies, change leadership is important because it allows employees to reach their full potential.

 According to the Center for Talent Innovation, 63% of Latinx individuals and 46% of black women do not feel included in the workplace, and are not confident that their ideas are respected4.
 By overseeing change initiatives focused on diversity and inclusion, effective leaders create a positive work environment with a culture that values the contributions of historically marginalized groups.